The Ultimate Podcast Script Template (Plus A List of Ideas)

 Spoken Podcast Intro

-Once your podcast intro drop/music has played you can get into your spoken podcast intro.
-I like to let the audience know the name of the podcast, what it is about, and who I am.
+Once your theme music has played you can get into your spoken intro.
+I like to let the audience know your podcast name, what it is about, and who I am.
 That way I set the right foundation in case someone is listening for the first time.

-Here are two podcast intro scripts that I use for my shows (one is for a podcast with a co-host, the other is for a solo podcast):
+Here are two intro scripts I use for my shows (one is for a podcast with a co-host, the other is for a solo show):

 - “Welcome to Leadership DNA, a podcast for those who aspire to be a better leader.
 Alongside Arturo Gomez I am Rob Cressy.
 Today’s Topic…”

-- “Welcome to the Sports Marketing Huddle, a podcast that takes a look at all things marketing in the world of sports.
+- “Welcome to the Built For The Game, a podcast designed to help you win in business & life for the long haul.
 I’m your host Rob Cressy.
 Today’s topic…”

 The next element in putting together your podcast script is mentioning what you are going to be talking about in this podcast episode.
 That way you set the table for your audience and they know what to expect.
 I recommend this being one sentence.